Ethanlloyd21/lloydmarcelino/README.md

 * Google Search Console - enhancing the visibility of my website on Google search engine.
 Also helps to measure the search traffic and performance.
 ![](img/googleCon.PNG)

-* Keywords - using the most searc
+* Keywords (meta elements) - using the most searchable keywords (web developer, web designer, etc.) for search engine indexing.

 # Deployement
 View my Portfolio <a href="https://ethanlloyd21.github.io/lloydmarcelino/" rel="nofollow"> here.</a>